-This was recorded as a demo in one take in October 2000.
-Harris played guitar and almost stopped the take because he didn't like the mix in his headphones.
+Jesse Harris played guitar on the original demo, which ended up being used on the final recording.
+He almost stopped the take because he didn't like the mix in his headphones.
 He kept going and was glad he did, since that was the keeper.
 Jones and her band were willing to do another take, but the engineer, Jay Newland, thought it was perfect and wouldn't let them.

-Jones cleaned up at the Grammys, winning all five awards she was nominated for in 2003.
-This won for Record of the Year and Song of the Year, while the album won Best Pop Vocal and Best Engineering.
+Jones cleaned up at the Grammys, winning all five awards she was nominated for, with Come Away With Me earning Album of the Year.
 Jones also won Best New Artist and performed "Don't Know Why" on the show.

-Even after he was nominated for a Grammy for writing this (Record of the Year), Harris continued to play small clubs in New York City for tips.
+Even after he was nominated for a Grammy for writing this (Record of the Year), Jesse Harris continued to play small clubs in New York City for tips.
 The night of the Grammys, he was scheduled to play a club that fits about 80 people.

 Jay Newland, who engineered the recording, said he was trying to make this sound like the records he grew up listening to in the late '60s and early '70s, especially Joni Mitchell.

 Jones performed this on Sesame Street with lyrics lamenting the letter "Y" - "Don't know why Y didn't come."
-The letter "Y" eventually shows up, everyone gets along and we learn something in the process.
+The letter "Y" eventually shows up, everyone gets along, and we learn something in the process.

 The song spent 24 weeks on the Hot 100 before it reached the top 40, the longest ever ascent by a woman in one chart run.